lprzychodzien/titanic-pyspark/README.md

-# titanic-pyspark
+# Predicting Titanic Survival Using PySpark in an AWS EMR

-Predicting Titanic Survival Using PySpark in an AWS EMR
+Learning PySpark is challenging, even when coming from Python, so I am sharing my insights gathered with this project.